Who Invented The Sport Tennis

 Crucially, Wingfield’s Sphairistike was marketed successfully.
 The introduction of the game coincided with a growing Victorian interest in outdoor recreational activities.
 The portable nature of the game, suitable for lawns and gardens, contributed significantly to its rapid spread through society, and helped to solidify the game’s acceptance as an elegant and accessible pastime.
 The commercialization of the game, including the sale of equipment, fueled its growth, transforming it from a niche activity to a more widespread phenomenon.

-Despite its limitations – the hourglass court proved impractical – Sphairistike played a pivotal role in setting the stage for the sport's standardization.
+Despite its limitations – the hourglass court proved impractical – Sphairistike played a important role in setting the stage for the sport's standardization.
 It sparked widespread interest and set the stage for the further development and refinement of the game.
 The concept of an outdoor racket-and-ball game played over a net was firmly established, paving the way for the evolution of modern tennis.

 The All England Croquet Club and the Formalization of Rules